rugwizangoga/Bookstore/README.md

 # 📖 [ Bookstore ] <a name="about-project"></a>

-Bookstore is a simple React web app .
+Bookstore is a simple React web app that displays a list of books and allows you to add and remove books from that list.

 ## 🛠 Built With <a name="built-with"></a>